 \section{McKay correspondence for categorified Hall algebras}

-In this section, we shall use the results in \S\ref{s:semistable} and~\ref {s:chain} to establish a version of the McKay correspondence at the level of 2-Segal spaces and categorified Hall algebras.
+In this section, we shall use the results in \S\ref{s:semistable} and~\ref {s:chain} to establish a version of the McKay correspondence at the level of \textit{2-Segal spaces} and \textit{categorified Hall algebras}.
 We have reduced to the minimum the explicit description of the machinery from derived algebraic geometry in favor of a less technical description of the results.
-We will always refer to \cite{Porta_Sala_Hall, Porta_Sala_Hall2} where the treatment of 2-Segal spaces and categorified Hall algebras is given in full detail.
+We will refer to \cite[\S4]{Porta_Sala_Hall} for an introduction of 2-Segal spaces and categorified Hall algebras.